Grasses at a Glance

 Identifying Carolina Foxtail, a winter annual

-I recently received an inquiry from a farmer for a grass ID for an unknown grass he found on his property.
-This led me to identify a grass I’ve never identified before, but I had seen for years along the interstate and never knew what it was!
+I recently received an inquiry from a farmer to identify an unknown grass he found on his property.
+This led me to a grass I’ve never identified before, but I had seen for years along the interstate and never knew what it was!
 Let’s take a look at Carolina Foxtail, Alopecurus carolinianus, which looks like a miniature Timothy Grass.

 A different foxtail